 Optional Family Programming

-7:00 p.m.: Campfire program.
-Campers and staff will present a myriad of songs, poems, skits, stories and adventures from the camp week.
+7:15 p.m.: Campfire program!
+Campers and staff from Discovery, Explorer, and Investigator programs will present a myriad of poems, skits, stories, and adventures from the camp week.
 Bring along a blanket/chair or sit on the giant rocks in front of the stage.

 What do I need to wear and bring each day?

-On Friday you need to bring your swimsuit, a towel, and definitely sunscreen!
+On Friday, you need to wear your swimsuit and bring a towel and sunscreen!